 - Town Hall

 The Town's annual budget is developed by staff in consideration of the guidelines approved by Council in July and input received from the public.
 Council deliberates and approves the budget in December of each year ensuring an approved budget is in place for the start of the new year.

-Town staff are currently in the process of preparing the 2016 Town of Milton Capital and Operating Budget for presentation to Council later this year.
+Town staff are currently in the process of preparing the 2016 Town of Milton Capital and Operating Budget for presentation to Council in February 2016.
 The guidelines for the preparation of the 2016 Budget were approved by Council through the 2016 Budget Call Report (linked below).
 Appendix C and D of the Budget Call report include the results of the 2016 Public Budget Survey (which closed at the end of June 2015).